scania-digital-design-system/tegel/.github/CODE_STYLE.md

 Avoid using single-letter variable names, instead of `i` for index, be descriptive and name the variable `index`.
  - Use single quotes (') for strings.

+## Branching
+- Use task type as to separate branches in different categories (fix, feat, chore, build, docs, release...)
+- Start the name of the branch with Jira ticket number followed by short description of task
+- example: `fix/DTS-1369-banner-color-correction`

 ## Folder structure